My milk ejection reflex to too strong!

 • Check to see if a nipple shield could help

-If the situation doesn’t improve despite your best efforts, don’t hesitate to consult a lactation consultant in your area.
-You’ll find them in the public health network.
+If the situation doesn’t improve despite your best efforts, don’t hesitate to seek help, whether from a healthcare professional or a community resource.

 Marie Fortier